smartprocure/extract-text-html/README.md

 export interface Options {
   /** Exclude the content from the set of tags.
 For example, style and script. */ excludeContentFromTags?: string[]
-  /** Reduces multiple spaces to a single space and trims whitespace from the start and end. */ trimWhitespace?: boolean
+  /** Whitespace is trimmed by default.
+Set this to true to preserve whitespace. */ preserveWhitespace?: boolean
   /** Replace a tag with some text.
-Flag self-closing tags with selfClosing: true. */ replacements?: Replacement[]
+Flag self-closing tags with isSelfClosing: true. */ replacements?: Replacement[]
 }
 ```